 Innovators and creators of the world, this is to put you on notice.
-The your creations, the results of your inspirations will eventually be co-opted and used as tools for exploitation.
+Your creations, the results of your inspirations will eventually be co-opted and used as tools for exploitation.
 No matter how hard you try to design around this inevitability, the gut maggots (and there are many) will find a way, they always do.

 Multiple mixed metaphor alert

 The parasites have taken over the asylum.
 The systems were designed by them, so naturally they were designed to favor them.
-It’s the Casino principle.
+It’s the casino principle.
 The house always wins.
-Even when the occasional dupe slips through the cracks, they are paraded around as marketing material, to show all that “they too can win”.
+Even when the occasional dupe slips through the cracks, they are paraded around as marketing material, to show all that “You too can win”.
 Just keep the faith!
 Even in this simulacra of winning, one becomes the bait.

 They will take your creations, born of sweat and tears, agony and ecstasy, notes from that rare congress with “the other” and twist them, weaponize them and utilize them as cogs in the great machine to feed themselves and grow fat upon that inspiration by vampirising others who, sensing some original kernel of transcendence in the ghost of your work, will chase a phantom carrot which has long since been replaced with the sign of a carrot pointing to the place the original liminal message used to occupy.
 Sign>signifier>ghost dance.
 They will build grotesque and macabre temples to the ghost to entice as many as possible to worship it.